windmill-labs/windmilldocs/docs/reference.md

 Resource types have a name and a [jsonschema](#jsonschema) value.
 A resource is constrained by its resource type.
-An example of a resource type is for instance a postgres connection, shortened as "postgres' and whose schema is:
+An example of a resource type is for instance a postgres connection, shortened as `postgresql` and whose schema is:

 ```json
 {